ninadhulle/blog/apache-httpd-tuning.md

 ### Apache Httpd 2.4 Performance Optimizations ######
 We use [Apache Httpd 2.4](https://httpd.apache.org/docs/2.4/) to run our [Angular](https://angular.io/) application in production.
 Below are few of common Httpd tuning options which we had done for production.

 1. **Multi Processing Module:** As recommended by Apache we use The **Event** Multi-Processing Module [MPM](https://httpd.apache.org/docs/2.4/mod/event.html).
 This is default processing module and it allows the requests to be passed off to listener threads freeing up the worker threads to server the request.
-Event MPM keepsalive connection and keeps some connections to idle state to server requests faster.
+Event MPM keepsalive connection and keeps some connections to idle state to serve requests faster.
 We have 16 core CPU so we set out *ServerLimit* to 16.
 The calculation is *MaxRequestWorker*=*ServerLimit* x *ThreadsPerChild*
 ```
   <IfModule mpm_event_module>
      ServerLimit         16
      StartServers         2
-     MaxRequestWorkers  400
+     MaxRequestWorkers  1600
-     MinSpareThreads     25
+     MinSpareThreads     50
-     MaxSpareThreads     75
+     MaxSpareThreads     150
-     ThreadsPerChild     25
+     ThreadsPerChild     100
   </IfModule>
 ```
-Apache Benchmark(ab) tool that comes with Apache Httpd can be used to simulate the requests and get the metrics.
+Apache Benchmark(ab) tool that comes with Apache Httpd can be used to simulate the requests, you can use those metrics to tune it further.
 ```
  ab -k -c 1000 -n 8000 https://<server>:<port>
 ```
- -k keeps alive the connection similar to browser
+ * -k keeps alive the connection similar to browser
- -c concurrent connection
+ * -c concurrent connection
- -n max# of connections
+ * -n max# of connections

+2. **Modules:**
-2. **Modules:** Remove unused modules and load only the required minimum modules.
+We removed unused modules and load only the required minimum modules.
 We have configured below minimal set of modules to be loaded.
+This keeps Apache Httpd light.
 ```
  LoadModule lbmethod_bytraffic_module modules/mod_lbmethod_bytraffic.so
  LoadModule lbmethod_heartbeat_module modules/mod_lbmethod_heartbeat.so